The Key Challenges Facing Professional Services Firms Today

 The mobile phone is the least of your concerns in the professional services sector.
-This device has made it easier to remain in constant contact with your clients and your teams, resulting in faster response times and a more nimble business model.
+This device has made it easier to remain in constant contact with your clients and your teams.
+It resulted in faster response times and a more nimble business model.

 If it hadn’t been for mobile technology, wifi, brilliant broadband and cloud computing, none of our businesses would have survived Covid and the lockdowns.
-This type of technology has been the saviour of most office based businesses during 2020 and will help them emerge stronger, leaner and more flexible than ever before.
+This type of technology has been the saviour of most office-based businesses during 2020.
+It will help them emerge stronger, leaner and more flexible than ever before.

-That kind of technology is not a challenge, it’s a clear opportunity to develop new ways of working that appeal to a wider audience.
-It also helps businesses recruit talent from beyond their immediate location, making it easier to attract the best people possible for their growth.
+That kind of technology is not a challenge.
+It’s a clear opportunity to develop new ways of working that appeal to a wider audience.
+It also helps businesses recruit talent from beyond their immediate location.
+It’s about making it easier to attract the best people possible for their growth.

 The challenges I’m talking about in the form of technology are AI and machine learning.
 Both artificial intelligence and machine learning have the capability to productise law, accounting, surveying and to a degree, architecture.

-The ‘Big Four’ know this and that’s why they’ve positioned themselves as consultancies rather than accountancy firms.
-With digital banking, digital taxation and the rise of cloud based accounting software, fully integrated stock management with end to end to ordering and distribution, the role of the auditor and standard accountant is diminishing.
-The value an experienced accountant brought to the table at the end of the year or quarter now firmly lies in their ability to provide solid business advice based on the numbers, rather than simply producing a set of accounts.
-The production of annual and quarterly accounts is now a product, rather than a service and this changes the business model for accountancy practices everywhere.
+The ‘Big Four’ know this.
+That’s why they’ve positioned themselves as consultancies rather than accountancy firms.
+With digital banking, digital taxation and the rise of cloud-based accounting software, fully integrated stock management with end to end to ordering and distribution, the role of the auditor and standard accountant is diminishing.
+The value an experienced accountant brought to the table at the end of the year or quarter now firmly lies in their ability to provide solid business advice based on the numbers.
+Rather than simply producing a set of accounts.
+The production of annual and quarterly accounts is now a product.
+Rather than a service.
+And this changes the business model for accountancy practices everywhere.

 Similarly in law, the production of a standard contract can be done easily and cheaply by software.
-Online wills are a prime example of this and it won’t be long before other legal contracts can be delivered entirely through a portal.
+Online wills are a prime example of this.
+It won’t be long before other legal contracts can be delivered entirely through a portal.

-The consumer of law expects smooth, efficient processes delivered in a timely manner and is switched on enough to know when they’re receiving a copy and pasted document.
+The consumer of law expects smooth, efficient processes delivered in a timely manner.
+They are switched on enough to know when they’re receiving a copy and pasted document.
 Plus, they can download endless numbers of standard contracts and documents for free at the touch of a button.

-If the client feels they’re getting an off the shelf product, they’re not likely to pay much for it or value it, making fee disputes more likely.
-Again, the key to the long term future of all professional services businesses is to be able to package up some of their services to create products, employ technology to smooth the process of delivery and then add value through additional advice and services that cannot be replicated by machine learning or AI.
+If the client feels they’re getting an off the shelf product, they’re not likely to pay much for it or value it.
+It can make fee disputes more likely.
+Again, the key to the long term future of all professional services businesses is to be able to package up some of their services to create products.
+To employ technology to smooth the process of delivery.
+Then add value through additional advice and services that cannot be replicated by machine learning or AI.
 Becoming the trusted advisor and not just the processor is crucial to the success of all professional services businesses and this is unlikely to change.

-However, many professional services firms rightly see themselves trusted advisors, but clients can see them very differently.
-I still hear my clients complain about the lack of advice they receive from their accountants and the lack of transparency with the interactions they have with their lawyer.
+However, many professional services firms rightly see themselves as trusted advisors, but clients can see them very differently.
+I still hear my clients complain about the lack of advice they receive from their accountants.
+And the lack of transparency in the interactions they have with their lawyer.

-How can all professional services firms build deeper relationships and move away from the time for money model which can put a strain on the desire to interact more with their clients?
-The billable hours challenge has been around for a while and some firms are moving to a fixed fee model or retained assignments.
+How can all professional services firms build deeper relationships?
+To move away from the time for money model which can put a strain on the desire to interact more with their clients?
+The billable hours challenge has been around for a while.
+Some firms are moving to a fixed fee model or retained assignments.

-I don’t profess to have the answer and this is indeed challenging for leaders in professional services who understand that completing time sheets is often unpopular with their teams too.
+I don’t profess to have the answer.
+This is indeed challenging for leaders in professional services who understand that completing timesheets is often unpopular with their teams too.

-Some disrupters in the legal services sector are helping law firms reduce time spent on ‘back office’ activities and allowing them to focus on providing what they do best, legal advice to their clients.
+Some disrupters in the legal services sector are helping law firms reduce time spent on ‘back office’ activities.
+It’s allowing them to focus on providing what they do best, legal advice to their clients.
 Amiqus is one such business as are Proper Wills (this company can be seen as a competitor by some law firms) and The Cash Room to name just three.

 One accounting firm which doesn’t even call itself an accounting firm is Ashton McGill.
-A small firm, which uses a subscription billing model for its ever growing client base.
-This makes cash flow a delight as all invoices are sent out on the first of the month and paid by direct debit making it very easy for the Co-Founder, Alasdair McGill to plan ahead.
-He knows exactly how many clients a month he needs to employ one more member of the team and he likes to have more capacity in his team to allow for rapid client acquisition.
+A small firm, which uses a subscription billing model for its ever-growing client base.
+This makes cash flow a delight as all invoices are sent out on the first of the month and paid by direct debit.
+Making it very easy for the Co-Founder, Alasdair McGill to plan ahead.
+He knows exactly how many clients a month he needs to employ one more member of the team.
+He likes to have more capacity in his team to allow for rapid client acquisition.

-It’s only going to take the legal, accountancy or architectural equivalent of Uber or AirB&B to change the face of professional services for ever and I’m guessing that somewhere someone very clever is working on that right now, so why not address these matters today and think about how you’re using technology to enhance the depth and breadth of services you’re offering to your clients.
+It’s only going to take the legal, accountancy or architectural equivalent of Uber or AirB&B to change the face of professional services forever.
+I’m guessing that somewhere someone very clever is working on that right now.
+So why not address these matters today and think about how you’re using technology?
+Using it to enhance the depth and breadth of services you’re offering to your clients.

 Talent Attraction and Talent Retention